 Safety and hazard recognition and accident prevention are critical competencies for all field operators.
 Company policies and procedures are designed to reinforce safe work practices and protect the workforce and the plant from incidents and accidents.
 There is a direct correlation between process/equipment knowledge, experience, and hazard recognition.
 The more you understand about the unit, the better equipped you are to recognize potential hazards and take appropriate action.

-Constantly asking questions enables process operators to have a better understanding of their unit and stronger ability to safely react to abnormal situations.
+Constantly asking questions enables process operators to have a better understanding of their unit and a stronger ability to safely react to abnormal situations.
 Answers can be found in operating manuals, vendor books, and from discussions with fellow operators, engineers, and supervisors.
 Learning from experienced operators, and sharing information with less experienced operators, builds the team’s unit knowledge and skill level.

 Process operators acquire the knowledge and skills they need when there is consistent, reliable, and sustainable training in place.
 Maintaining a structured approach to unit knowledge and skill requirements is part of ensuring your process operators can perform their duties—from routine to emergency—confidently, safely, and effectively.